nubenetes/awesome-kubernetes/docs/kubernetes-monitoring.md

 - [dev.to: Kubernetes Practice — Logging with Logstash and FluentD by Sidecar Container](https://dev.to/devopsvn/kubernetes-practice-logging-with-logstash-and-fluentd-by-sidecar-container-16oi)
 - [signoz.io: Kubernetes Audit Logs - Best Practices And Configuration](https://signoz.io/blog/kubernetes-audit-logs)
 - [blog.amhaish.com: Observing the K8 cluster using ELK stack](https://blog.amhaish.com/observing-the-k8-cluster-using-elk-stack-7d4264fdb0e3)
+- [kube-logging/logging-operator](https://github.com/kube-logging/logging-operator) The Logging operator automates the deployment and configuration of a Kubernetes logging pipeline.
+The operator deploys and configures a Fluent Bit daemonset on every node to collect container and application logs from the node file system.

 ## SLOs in Kubernetes